-When you send out your campaign you'll notice that some emails will return with bounce responses.
-Learn the difference between a soft and hard bounce.
+When you send out your campaign, you’ll notice that some emails will return with bounce responses.
+Learn the difference between soft bounces and hard bounces.

 Soft bounces are emails that exist, but for some reason, they couldn’t be delivered.
-Generally a soft bounce will be something temporary like a "out of office" message or "full mailbox."
+Generally a soft bounce will be something temporary like an Out of Office or Mailbox Full message.
 Soft bounces are considered temporary until they are proven to be invalid addresses.